 The Faculty provides an exceptional environment in which to study economics.
 Our intellectual infrastructure offers students a library that houses more than 570,000 books, papers, and periodicals, as well as access to databases and electronic journals via our Wi-Fi network.

 We at the Graduate School of Economics and Faculty of Economics value diversity, and our doors are always open to students who are endowed with an abundance of humanity and creativity.
 The Faculty allows students to enroll through various admissions methods, including regular admissions, thesis admissions, science/engineering student admissions, admissions for international students and for Japanese graduates of schools outside Japan, as well as admissions for third-year advanced entry students.
 The student body that this engenders—including people with a strong grounding in the arts, people who are exceptionally talented in the sciences, and people from various countries and academic backgrounds—is among the most diverse even within Kyoto University.

-It is a well-known theory that enhancing communication among heterogeneous agents can stimulate the creation of new knowledge, thereby contributes to economic growth.
+It is a well-known theory that enhancing communication among heterogeneous agents can stimulate the creation of new knowledge, thereby contributing to economic growth.
 When students from a broad range of backgrounds meet in seminars and other forums, diligently interact, and debate with their instructors and senior classmates, it brings about personality development and trains them as individuals who can be key-players in the knowledge-creating society.
 We treasure that space and are constantly working to further expand and enhance those opportunities.